henry-bao/INFO443-Project-2/README.md

 Because TypeScript is built on JavaScript, it has to stay up to date with any updates that JavaScript makes to be consistent.

-TypeScript is a superset of JavaScript, meaning that any JavaScript is also TypeScript (and it can also be converted to TypeScript).
-If additional features get added to JavaScript, the TypeScript compiler needs to be able to understand JS code using these updates in order accurately verify said code.
+TypeScript is a superset of JavaScript, where any JavaScript is also TypeScript, and the compiler layer in particular compiles TypeScript into JavaScript.
+When additional features get added to JavaScript—in the form of ECMAScript standards—the TypeScript compiler needs to be able to understand code using these updates in order accurately verify said code.
+In fact, tests are built into TypeScript to make sure it conform to these standards.
+This way, it's clear when TS needs to be modified so that users can continue using all the new functionality. ([Source](https://delftswa.gitbooks.io/desosa2018/content/typescript/chapter.html#4-development-view))

+Staying up to date is important not only from the perspective of supporting users, but also from a business perspective.
+Although TypeScript is not for profit, Microsoft would presumably like to retain a wide market of users and be connected to a larger community of developers.
+Supporting new functionality from JavaScript helps TypeScript stay on the radar and continue being used.

 <!--#### Concern Title-->